nopnop2002/esp-idf-mqtt-broker/README.md

 topic/will GOODBYE
 ```

-# How to test Unsubscribe Request
+# Unsubscribe using python and paho
 ```
 pip install paho
 python unsub_example.py